purvitrivedi/image-editing-app/README.md

 ## Experiments

-Next up, we needed to expirement with image filters using Skicit-image and Pillow.
+Next up, we needed to experiment with image filters using Skicit-image and Pillow.
 We used Google Collabotary to experiment with filters in a shared document:

 Below are two filters, explained step by step: